andyp1xe1/lfa_labs/lab2/README.md

     d.
 For the Finite Automaton, please add a method that checks if an input string can be obtained via the state transition from it;

+## Objectives:
+1. Understand what an automaton is and what it can be used for.

+2. Continuing the work in the same repository and the same project, the following need to be added:
+    a.
+Provide a function in your grammar type/class that could classify the grammar based on Chomsky hierarchy.

+    b.
+For this you can use the variant from the previous lab.

+3. According to your variant number (by universal convention it is register ID), get the finite automaton definition and do the following tasks:

+    a.
+Implement conversion of a finite automaton to a regular grammar.

+    b.
+Determine whether your FA is deterministic or non-deterministic.

+    c.
+Implement some functionality that would convert an NDFA to a DFA.

+    d.
+Represent the finite automaton graphically (Optional, and can be considered as a __*bonus point*__):

+    - You can use external libraries, tools or APIs to generate the figures/diagrams.

+    - Your program needs to gather and send the data about the automaton and the lib/tool/API return the visual representation.

 ## Implementation

 My variant is

 ```
 Variant 5:

+NFA:
+Q = {q0,q1,q2,q3},
+Sigma = {a,b},
+F = {q3},
+delta(q0,a) = q1,
+delta(q0,b) = q0,
+delta(q1,a) = q2,
+delta(q1,a) = q3,
+delta(q2,a) = q3,
+delta(q2,b) = q0.

+Previous lab grammar:
 VN={S, F, L},
 VT={a, b, c, d},
 P={